-The Grutzmacher Collection under the Library's care and custody consists of approximately 12,450 Native American items; 69 Americana items including Civil War era money and medals, family trees, and photographs; and an archive containing Grutzmacher's own catalogs and drawings.
+The Grutzmacher Collection under the Library's care and custody consists of approximately 12,450 Native American items including grounds stones, points, shaped copper, beads, and potsherds originating from all over the contiguous United States; 69 Americana items including Civil War era money and medals, family trees, and photographs; and an archive containing Grutzmacher's own catalogs and drawings.

-The Library maintains [Insert more details here including material types, cultural traditions, geographic locations of collections] and encourages use of the collection for exhibition at the Red Brick Museum, public education, and research.
-These objects and records are held in the public trust for future generations.
+The Library maintains Insert more details here including material types, cultural traditions, geographic locations of collections and encourages use of the Ceollection for exhibition at the Red Brick Museum, public education, and research.
+These objectitems-items and records are held in the public trust for future generations.